Simone Muratore: Atalanta

 On 29 June 2020, Muratore signed for Atalanta for a fee of 7 million euros.

 On 31 August 2021, he joined Tondela in Portugal on loan.
+He left Atalanta by the end of his contract on 30 June 2023.

 International career

-On 13 October 2020 he made his debut with the Italy U21 playing as a starter in a qualifying match won 2–0 against Republic of Ireland in Pisa.
+On 13 October 2020, he made his debut with the Italy U21 playing as a starter in a qualifying match won 2–0 against Republic of Ireland in Pisa.

+Coaching career

+In December 2024, Juventus announced the appointment of Muratore as a new youth team collaborator following his retirement from active football.

+Personal life

+In late 2021, Muratore was diagnosed with a benign brain tumor and underwent surgery to remove it; the illness forced him to stop his football career for two years.